-By using marketing design software to create campaign templates, your field sales team can demonstrate available options to bar managers and work with them to add in venue branding that personalises POS materials.
+By using marketing design software to create campaign templates, your field sales team can demonstrate available options to bar managers and work with them to add in-venue branding that personalizes POS materials.
 They can even send it to print on their behalf!

-This customisable template model is a really effective way to launch campaigns that work for everyone, without having to design separate materials from scratch for each promotion, or each hospitality outlet.
+This customizable template model is a really effective way to launch campaigns that work for everyone, without having to design separate materials from scratch for each promotion, or each hospitality outlet.

 Four: Provide self-service options